What is Telematics? Everything You Need to Know

 This advancing technology inevitably will lead to exciting new uses and challenges for telematics.
 Some of these might include:

-- Data overload – AI has the capability to filter the granular data telematics provides.
-This way, fleet managers and owner-operators won’t find themselves overwhelmed by less relevant information.
-Instead, they’ll see the most important, actionable information available.
+• Data overload – AI has the capability to filter the granular data telematics provides.
+This way, fleet managers won’t find themselves overwhelmed by irrelevant information.
+Instead, they’ll see the most important and actionable information available.

-- Privacy concerns – Legislation such as the Data Protection Act, is already in place to protect drivers’ and fleets’ data privacy.
-Drivers and fleet managers can rely on the data telematics provides without fearing that their privacy will be compromised.
+• Privacy concerns – Legislation, such as the Data Protection Act, is already in place to protect drivers’ and fleets’ data privacy.
+Drivers and fleet managers can rely on the data that telematics provides without fearing that their privacy will be compromised.

 Telematics and AtoB: Fueling Your Fleet’s Efficiency